egujito/pyHax/scripts/hacks/readme.txt

 Skin changer and FOV might be fixed
-Thirdperson is working rly  and the toggling is not working.
+Thirdperson is working rly bad and the toggling is not working.